vaibhav11dev/dayneo/readme.txt

 == Frequently Asked Questions ==

-= Is Daydream free to use? =
+= Is Dayneo free to use? =
-Yes! `Daydream` core features are absolutely free.
+Yes! `Dayneo` core features are absolutely free.

 == Changelog